Isaiah |

 They even observed fasting or doing without food for religious reasons but God took no knowledge of them.

 Their fasts were in vain because they did not repent of sin or turn from evil.
 Some do religious outward acts of worship but it doesn't change their everyday lifestyle.
 They continue in sin and wickedness and do nothing to help their fellowmen who may have problems.
-They also were quarreling and fighting exacting cruelty.
+They also were quarreling, fighting and exacting cruelty.

 God did not take pleasure in their fasts.